Meet Lisa Rothwell

 -

-Served as Solicitor for the Village of West Union (2008–2020) and Village of Seaman (2009–present), advising on all legal issues, drafting ordinances, and representing each village in litigation.
+Served as Solicitor for the Village of West Union (2008–2020) and Village of Seaman (2009–present), advising on all legal issues, drafting ordinances, and representing each village at county court.

 -

-Worked as a Guardian ad Litem for Adams, Brown, and Scioto Counties for over 15 years.
+Worked as a Guardian ad Litem for Adams, Brown, and Scioto Counties for almost 18 years.

 -